-Derivatives are used as part of our ALM strategy to mitigate our exposures to market movements.
+Derivatives and Unit Matching are both used as part of our ALM strategy to mitigate our exposures to market movements.
 A Derivatives Use Policy is in place to set limits for derivative use and the processes and controls required to be in place.
-This is subject to regular review and oversight.
+Both of these are subject to regular review and oversight.